rubenmesserschmidt/Section-Box_docs/docs/source/installation.rst

 #.
 Click the *Install add-on from file* button.
 #.
 Search for the Add-on by typing **Section Box** in the search box if it does not already appear.
 #.
 Tick the checkbox next to the Add-on to enable it.
-#.
-To use the DXF Export option also make sure to enable the addon 'Export Autocad DXF Format (.dxf)'.

 If you have any issues feel free to get in touch via :doc:`contact`.